HristoSLV/SirmaAcademyOOPExam2025/README.md

 ### Secondary Branch

 Added a secondary branch for changes after exam period.
+Includes better validations and bug fixes on existing functionality.